mikesamuel/attack-review-testbed/README.md

 attack.
 It may be easier to manage changes if you use your own [fork](#fork).

+If your PR includes files marked SENSITIVE, then those files will receive a higher level of scrutiny.

 For example, enumerating the list of files under `static/user-uploads` to access uploads associated with non-public posts would be a breach, but not if it requires an obvious directory traversal attack involving